Hessian Hills School

 Hessian Hills School (1925–1952) was a progressive school in the Mount Airy neighborhood of Croton-on-Hudson, New York.

+Overview

 The school was founded as a community school by Elizabeth Moos and Margaret Hatfield.
 Children were welcomed from age 2 to 15.
 In 1934, Hessian Hills School, City and Country School in New York City, and five other like-minded progressive schools formed a group called Associated Experimental Schools to raise funds and to refine their progressive philosophy, but the group was abandoned by the end of the 1930s.
 City and Country School has preserved the archives of this group.

 Parents were "an eclectic group of socialists, Quakers, radical Jews, prominent intellectuals and liberal business-people".
 The curriculum was based on the ideas of John Dewey and Horace Mann.
 Frances Horwich was head of the school for a few years during World War II, and later became host of the children's television program Ding Dong School.
 She was followed in 1943 by educator James L. Hymes Jr. Moos, the founder, developed political views which some viewed as too far to the left.